MishterKirby/osu-wiki/wiki/osu!_Program_Files/en.md

 ### Skins

 This folder holds **user-created skins, which can be used to customise the in-game interface.** Players can download skins from the [Skinning subforum](https://osu.ppy.sh/community/forums/15).
 Players can install skins by double-clicking on the skin from a file manager.
-If the downloaded skin is in folder form, the player will have to place the folder here manually.
-If it is in a ZIP or RAR format, the player must extract it first.
-Players can change their skins at the Options menu under the Skins tab (Skin Selector)](/wiki/Options).
-Please bear in mind that the selected skin is only visible to you.

 For further reference, please refer to the [Skinning](/wiki/Skinning) page.
 Also, "osu! by peppy" is the only skin without its folder and cannot be deleted.